 "semester" in course : False

-Dicts are mutable: you can add, change, and remove keys after creation. .pop() removes a key and returns its value. .items() gives (key, value) pairs for iteration (for loops are covered in Part 2):
+Dicts are mutable: you can add, change, and remove keys after creation. .pop() removes a key and returns its value. .items() gives (key, value) pairs for iteration:

 A set is an unordered collection of unique values.
 Duplicates are discarded automatically.
 You never need to deduplicate manually.